sshalhou/DavisRunIITauTau/README.md

-- for MVA MET (13 TeV Training) & MET SIG:
+- for MVA MET (13 TeV Training) & MET SIG: (the cp and sed commands are all one long line)

 		(see : https://twiki.cern.ch/twiki/bin/view/CMS/MVAMet#CMSSW_7_2_X_requires_slc6_MiniAO)